billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

   used for network performance purposes to characterize the effectiveness of an Energy Efficiency management strategy.
-Note that developing energy efficiency metrics for internetworking and associated measurement methodologies and conditions as well as consistently collecting this data over time are essential to demonstrating EE improvements.
+Note that developing energy efficiency metrics for internetworking and associated measurement methodologies and conditions as well as consistently collecting this data over time are essential to demonstrating Energy Efficiency improvements.
 An example of a common outcome-oriented metric is energy consumption per data volume or traffic unit.

 Energy Proportionality